damianmgarcia/Hide-n-Seek/README.md

 - 5.1.4
   - Release date
     - 2025-03-27
-  - Bug fix
+  - Patches
     - Updated company name detection for LinkedIn.
 Many thanks to [ert224](https://github.com/ert224) and [jogwuegbu](https://github.com/jogwuegbu) for discovering and contributing this fix!
 - 5.1.3
   - Release date
     - 2024-12-20
-  - Bug fix
+  - Patches
     - Fixes maximum call stack issue with very large exports.
 Many thanks to [wchen342](https://github.com/wchen342) for discovering and contributing this fix!
     - Fixed a compatibility issue with Firefox related to the Chrome API
-  - Improvement
     - Improves compatibility with the inDoors extension.
 Many thanks to [wchen342](https://github.com/wchen342) for discovering and contributing this improvement!
 - 5.1.2
   - Release date
     - 2024-11-28
-  - Patch
+  - Patches
     - Glassdoor recently updated their website code, which affected the extension's ability to detect company names.
 This update fixes this issue.
 - 5.1.1
   - Release date
     - 2024-11-25
-  - Bug fix
+  - Patches
     - In the Firefox version of Hide n' Seek, company names were previously not being detected due to a change in LinkedIn's company name selector.
     - Many thanks to [alexmerm](https://github.com/alexmerm) for reporting this issue!
 - 5.1.0
   - Release date
     - 2024-11-02
-  - Improvements
+  - Minor updates
     - Updated data storage strategy so that many more jobs can be blocked.
 Previously, a few hundred jobs could be blocked before the extension's sync storage quota would have been exceeded.
 Now, users can block thousands of jobs.
     - A notification now shows when a user exceeds the sync storage quota for the extension.
 Users who exceed the sync storage quota will still be able to block jobs, but the blocked jobs won't sync.
     - Many thanks to [wchen342](https://github.com/wchen342) for contributing this fix!